 Companies can offer remote or hybrid models, flexible hours, and autonomy in how work is completed.
 Flexibility leads to increased satisfaction and longer retention.

-10. Defined Career Pathways
+10. Create Defined Career Pathways

 Career pathing helps employees understand how they can grow within the organization.
 This clarity boosts motivation and long-term commitment.